thunderbird89/esf/stories/story-shade-of-gray.md

 Twelve armed terrorists.
 Neutralized in under two minutes.
 Zero FBI casualties.
 Zero enemy fatalities.

 It shouldn't have been possible.
 But ESF had made it look routine.

+---

+The next twenty minutes were a controlled chaos of securing evidence and processing suspects.
+FBI agents moved through the warehouse with practiced efficiency, photographing the scene, collecting weapons, documenting injuries.
+Marisa coordinated with local police and federal medical response, arranging transport for the twelve incapacitated extremists.
+All of them would survive, though several had broken ribs and one—the man LeBouf had kicked—had a severe concussion and possible spinal trauma.

+The three ESF operators had withdrawn to the perimeter, standing in loose formation near the loading bay entrance.
+Their visors were up now, revealing three faces that Marisa was already struggling to remember in detail.
+LeBouf's unremarkable features.
+A woman with dark hair and sharp eyes who must be one of the other operators.
+A man with a forgettable face that seemed to slide out of memory even as Marisa looked at him.

+Hartfield was coordinating the evidence collection, his voice steady and professional over the comms, but Marisa had noticed the way he kept glancing at the ESF team.
+The way his hands occasionally trembled when he thought no one was looking.
+Whatever had happened inside the warehouse had shaken him.

+Rodriguez approached Marisa, his tablet displaying preliminary photos of the seized materials.

+> "Agent Comey, you need to see this.
+We found two partially assembled devices in the back room.
+High-voltage capacitors, ferrite cores, the whole shopping list from the intelligence package.
+They were maybe a day away from being operational."

+Marisa felt cold relief wash over her.
+They'd stopped it.
+They'd actually stopped it.
+Two devices that could have disabled blocks of infrastructure, that could have killed people through secondary effects—hospitals losing power, traffic systems failing, emergency services blinded.

+> "Document everything.
+I want a complete technical analysis sent to—"

+Shade's voice cut through every comm channel simultaneously, sharp and urgent.
+The genderless tone carried an edge Marisa hadn't heard before.

+> "All personnel, priority alert.
+We have a significant development."

+The warehouse went silent.
+FBI agents paused mid-task.
+The ESF operators' heads snapped up in unison, a synchronized movement that looked almost mechanical.

+> "The cell we just interdicted missed their scheduled check-in seventeen minutes ago.
+Our monitoring shows the broader network is aware of the raid.
+Communications intercepts indicate they're accelerating their timeline."

+Marisa's stomach dropped.

+> "Accelerating how?"
+Hartfield demanded.

+> "Two devices are already operational.
+Fully assembled, armed, and positioned.
+The network is moving up their detonation schedule in response to our action here."

+> "Where?"
+Marisa was already moving toward LeBouf, her mind racing through response protocols.

+> "San Francisco.
+Mission District and Financial District.
+Devices are positioned to maximize infrastructure damage and cascading failures across the city's power grid and communications networks."

+> "When?"
+Hartfield had joined Marisa, his face pale.

+> "Fifty-eight minutes.
+They've initiated the countdown."

+The warehouse erupted in controlled chaos.
+Hartfield was already on his phone, calling FBI San Francisco field office.
+Rodriguez was pulling up maps on his tablet.
+Marisa's mind was running calculations, trying to find an angle, any angle that could work.

+> "We need to contact San Francisco PD, evacuate the blast radius—"

+> "Agent Comey," Shade interrupted.
+"EMP devices don't have a traditional blast radius.
+The electromagnetic pulse will propagate through the electrical grid.
+Evacuation won't help.
+We need to physically disable the devices before detonation."

+Marisa looked at Hartfield.
+He was thinking the same thing she was—the math didn't work.

+> "Even if we left right now," Hartfield said slowly, "took a Bureau charter, flew at maximum speed—we're looking at what, five hours minimum to San Francisco?"

+> "Four hours forty minutes if we can get airborne in the next ten minutes," Marisa confirmed.
+"We'd need clearance, flight plan, coordination with—"

+> "We don't have four hours," Hartfield said flatly.
+"We have fifty-seven minutes."

+Marisa's mind raced through alternatives.
+Military assets?
+The Air Force had response teams, but the same time constraints applied.
+Local law enforcement?
+They could reach the devices, but without technical expertise to disarm EMP weapons, they'd be helpless.
+Remote detonation of the devices?
+Too risky—could trigger them early.

+> "What about bomb disposal teams in San Francisco?"
+Rodriguez suggested.
+"If we can give them technical specs—"

+> "These aren't conventional explosives," LeBouf said, approaching the group.
+His visor was still up, his unremarkable face carrying an expression of calm certainty that felt surreal given the circumstances.
+"The detonation mechanism is electronic, likely with anti-tamper features.
+Local teams would need detailed schematics and specialized equipment.
+We don't have time for that."

+Marisa wanted to scream.
+They'd done everything right.
+They'd stopped the cell, seized the devices, prevented the attack.
+But there were always more cells, more devices, more threats they hadn't seen coming.
+The network had anticipated interdiction and built in redundancy.

+> "There has to be something," she said, hearing the desperation in her own voice.
+"We can't just—"

+> "There is something," LeBouf said quietly.

+Everyone turned to look at him.
+The ESF operator stood with that same patient calm, but now Marisa could see something else in his expression.
+A hint of anticipation.
+Perhaps even amusement.

+> "We can reach San Francisco in time," LeBouf continued.
+"But it will require... unconventional transportation."

+Hartfield's eyes narrowed.

+> "What kind of unconventional?"

+LeBouf glanced at the other two ESF operators, who had moved closer.
+Then he looked back at Marisa and Hartfield, and there was definitely amusement in his unremarkable features now.
+Something knowing and almost playful.

+> "I think," he said, his French accent more pronounced, "it is time you met Shade.
+In person."